Grymer92/git/README.md

 Let us make a repository, which can be done from the main page.

 With our newly created github repository, we can start working.
-First off we need to clone the project to our machine, but using:
+First off we need to clone the project to our machine, by using:

 git clone <repo>